 2. The facility safety administrator must monitor the negative pressure isolation rooms daily.

-3. The supervising lieutenant/designee must conduct daily testing using one of the following procedures.
+3. The supervising lieutenant/designee conducts daily testing to ensure the room is under negative pressure.
 The supervising lieutenant/designee must:

 a) Ensure the offender in the room is wearing a surgical mask.